 - In the sidebar on the left, select Zoom.

 - Don’t close the window until you successfully apply the method you seek.

-1. Zoom in or zoom out on Mac with keyboard shortcuts
+Way 1.
+How to zoom in or zoom out on Mac with keyboard shortcuts?

 Before you can use them, double-check that Use keyboard shortcuts to zoom is enabled in Accessibility > Zoom.
 When it is, use the following shortcuts to increase and decrease zoom on Mac: